for your department website

 6. Request a Feature on BCInfo

 BCInfo is the home page for the Boston College Community.
 Many students, faculty, and staff visit BCInfo regularly to find out the latest news on campus.
 This page is maintained by the Office of Public Affairs.
 One week before the launch of your new site, you should request a featured link for BCInfo that announce the launch and provides visitors with a link to your site;s home page.
-You may do so by completing the BCInfo University Notice Request form.
+You may do so by completing the BCInfo University Notice Request Form (BC sign-in required).

 7. Temporarily disable Web Services